Updated on 10 December 2017

 And it goes without saying that Rioja wines are unparalleled, thanks to their quality categorization, Denominación de Origen Calificada (D.O.Ca., or Qualified Designation of Origin.
 There are over 57,000 wine-producing hectares in La Rioja, with 85% of production being Rioja red wine.
 Having said that, white Rioja is excellent and I have a soft spot for it!

-Whatever your age, we’re sure you’ll love exploring this hidden gem of an area.
+Whatever your age, we’re sure you’ll love exploring this Spanish hidden gem.
 Have you visited Rioja?

 In association with Vivanco